mrzachnugent/turbo-t3-expo/README.md

-# Turborepo starter
+# Turbo-t3-expo

-This is an official Yarn v1 starter turborepo.
+This is an example monorepo for create-t3-app and expo.
+If you want to create your own from scratch, make sure all of your react, react-dom, @types/react, and @types/react-dom are at the same version as the expo app in other apps.

 ## What's inside?